19hours/sg-statutes/Acts/Accountants Act.md

 (c) the name or a change in the name of an accounting corporation or accounting firm,

-may, within 30 days after the Oversight Committee’s decision under section 17, 18 or 19, as the case may be, is communicated to the applicant, appeal to the Minister against the decision of the Oversight Committee.
+may, within 30 days after the decision of the Oversight Committee under section 17, 18 or 19, as the case may be, is communicated to the applicant, appeal to the Minister against the decision of the Oversight Committee.

 (2) An applicant making an appeal under subsection (1) shall comply with the prescribed requirements relating to such an appeal.